mikich-k2v/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_gui_configuration.md

 <tr>
 <td valign="top" width="200pxl">ldap</td>
 <td valign="top" width="200pxl">urlString</td>
 <td valign="top" width="200pxl">The LDAP's URL.
 Set the IP address and port of the LDAP system.
 Set the port to <strong>636</strong> to connect the LDAP in a secure mode (LDAPS).
-Note that the TDM server contains also an LDAP sever for the TDM development and testing.
-Populate the URL by the TDM server IP address to invoke the development LDAP server.</td>
+Note that the TDM server contains also an LDAP sever for TDM development and testing.
+Populate the URL with the TDM server IP address to invoke the development LDAP server.</td>
 <td valign="top" width="200pxl">ldap://62.90.46.136:10389</td>
 </tr>
 <tr>